 By participating in regular activity your child will boost their immune system.
 This leads to less colds and infections and less likelihood of asthma symptoms.

 Maintain a Healthy Weight

 In recent years researchers have found a clear link between obesity and increased asthma attacks.
 Many doctors note that asthma patients who are also overweight find it harder to manage their symptoms and respond poorly to most asthma treatments when compared to people who are at a healthy weight.

-In fact recent study by Royal Brompton Hospital in London, which involved over 600 patients at severe asthma clinics across the UK, found that patients with a BMI higher than 30 were more likely to require the steroid prednisolone, which is used to reduce inflammation in the airways, and they also needed to resort to their inhalers more often.
+In fact a recent study by Royal Brompton Hospital in London, which involved over 600 patients at severe asthma clinics across the UK, found that patients with a BMI higher than 30 were more likely to require the steroid prednisolone.
+This is used to reduce inflammation in the airways, and they also needed to resort to their inhalers more often.